dreamer-coding/fossil-cube/README.md

 # **Fossil CUBE by Fossil Logic**

-**Fossil CUBE** is a lightweight, portable graphical user interface (GUI) library written in pure C with zero external dependencies.
-Designed to provide a clean, minimal abstraction layer for creating cross-platform desktop and embedded graphical applications, Fossil CUBE focuses on core GUI functionality—windows, controls, input handling, and event management—without directly depending on OpenGL or other graphics APIs.
+**Fossil CUBE** is a lightweight, portable graphical user interface (GUI) library written in pure C. Designed for maximum portability and minimal dependencies, Fossil CUBE relies solely on OpenGL for rendering and abstracts away OS-level graphics details.
+This makes it ideal for cross-platform applications requiring efficient, hardware-accelerated 2D and 3D graphics without bulky frameworks or heavy dependencies.

-Its modular design, small footprint, and audit-friendly codebase make it ideal for developers who need a reliable, easily integrated GUI foundation on Windows, macOS, Linux, and embedded platforms.

 ### Key Features

-- **Cross-Platform GUI Framework**
-  Provides unified windowing, input, and widget abstractions on Windows, macOS, and Linux.

-- **Zero External Dependencies**
+- **Minimal Dependencies**
+  Uses only OpenGL for all rendering tasks—no external GUI toolkits or libraries required.

+- **Cross-Platform Support**
+  Compatible with Windows, macOS, Linux, and embedded platforms with OpenGL support.

+- **Pure C Implementation**
-  Written entirely in portable C for maximum auditability and ease of integration.
+  Written entirely in clean, portable C for easy integration, auditability, and customization.

+- **Hardware-Accelerated Graphics**
+  Leverages OpenGL to deliver smooth, efficient rendering on modern GPUs.

-- **Lightweight and Efficient**
+- **Modular and Extensible**
-  Minimal memory usage and fast execution suitable for embedded and resource-constrained environments.
+  Flexible design allows you to extend and customize widgets, rendering pipelines, and input handling.

-- **Modular Design**
+- **Simple API**
-  Easily extended with custom controls and platform-specific backends.

-- **Input & Event Handling**
-  Supports keyboard, mouse, and touch inputs with flexible event dispatch.

-- **Flexible Rendering Backend**
-  Allows integration with OpenGL, Vulkan, software rendering, or other graphics engines externally.
+  Designed with ease of use in mind for rapid GUI development.

 ## Getting Started

 ### Prerequisites

+- **OpenGL Development Environment**
+  You need an OpenGL-compatible environment and drivers installed on your system.

 - **Meson Build System**
   Fossil CUBE uses Meson for build configuration.
-If you don’t have Meson installed, please follow the installation instructions on the official [Meson website](https://mesonbuild.com/Getting-meson.html).
+If you don’t have Meson installed, see the official [Meson website](https://mesonbuild.com/Getting-meson.html).

 ### Adding Fossil CUBE as a Dependency